alissonlauffer/PWRTelegram/README.md

 - Google SMS retrieval.
 You have to type the code manually

 *PWRTelegram patches:*
- - login as bot using importBotAutorization
+ - login as bot using importBotAuthorization
- - completly removed all unsupported background calls for bot
+ - completely removed all unsupported background calls for bot
  - read groups / channels history using getChannelDifference
  - download all old private messages using getDifference with pts = 0
- - search public chats by username using resolvUsername
+ - search public chats using resolvUsername

 *Other:*
 - Allow to set a proxy before login